EU eyes warmer Cuba ties with push for new accord

 Even without big surges in trade - Cuba exports little - the symbolism is huge for the EU, whose ties with Havana had been strained since Brussels imposed diplomatic sanctions in 2003 in response to the arrest of 75 dissidents.

-Although the EU lifted those sanctions in 2008, the normalization of relations has been tortuous because of resistance from Poland and the Czech Republic due to their own communist past.
+Although the EU lifted those sanctions in 2008, the normalisation of relations has been tortuous because of resistance from Poland and the Czech Republic due to their own communist past.

 Warsaw and Prague now back a deal with Cuba, while the Netherlands sent its foreign minister to Havana in January, the first such trip by the Dutch since the 1959 Cuban Revolution.